-Time-lapse videos are becoming increasingly more popular.
-Following this trend, cameras are providing the ability to make a video time lapse directly in-camera.
-And you can also create a time lapse in Photoshop.
+Time-lapse videos are becoming more popular all the time.
+Following this trend, most newer cameras have the ability to make a time-lapse video directly in-camera.
+But you can also create a time-lapse in Photoshop.

-In-camera time-lapse is obviously very convenient.
-All you need to do is to set up the interval, exposure settings and let the camera do the rest.
-There’s no post-processing involved and the workflow is relatively fast.
+In-camera time-lapse is very convenient.
+All you need to do is to set up the interval and exposure settings, then let the camera do the rest.
+But it’s also easy to make amazing time-lapse videos in Photoshop CC too.

-Photoshop has been with us now for over twenty years.
-We’ve seen the addition of layers, layer styles, vector graphics, smart objects and a host of new tools and refinements including some 3D capability.
+Photoshop has been with us for many years now.
+It’s become the industry leader in image manipulation.
+We’ve seen the addition of layers, layer styles, vector graphics, and smart objects.
+There’s also a host of new tools and refinements, including some 3D capability.

-It’s generally a good idea to make a new folder for each time-lapse sequence you shoot to keep things well organised.
+It’s generally a good idea to make a new folder for each time-lapse sequence you shoot.
+It will help you keep things organised.

-Click on the folder in the Library view to see your sequence.
-Check all your images, and discard any duff photos.
+Click on the folder in the Library view to see your image sequence.
+Check all your images and discard any duff photos.

-Then apply some basic tonal adjustments and cropping to a representative image that can be copied to all the other images in the sequence.
+Apply some basic tonal adjustments and crop to a representative image that can be copied to all the other images in the sequence.

 You can do this very easily using Lightroom.

-Once you’ve adjusted one image, and the image is still selected as shown above, press CTRL or CMD ‘a’ to select all the other photos.
+Once you’ve adjusted one image and it’s still selected (as shown above), press CTRL+A or CMD+A to select all the other photos.
 Then click the Sync button.

-Click ‘Check All’ to tell Lightroom to copy all the possible adjustments.
-Then click Synchronize to copy these develop settings to the other images in your sequence.
+Click ‘check all’ to tell Lightroom to copy all the possible adjustments.
+Then click Synchronize to copy these developed settings to the other images in your sequence.

 This numbering is important.
 Photoshop adds the images into the video sequence based only on the ASCII value of their filenames and not on any EXIF data.